How to Get to Moraine Lake & Lake Louise in 2023 – Hike, Bike, Drive, & Shuttles

 How to get to Moraine Lake in Banff National Park

 Moraine Lake is the “poster-child” of Canadian nature and beautiful mountain scenery.
-If you’ve seen a photo or video online, in a guidebook, or in any online advertisement of Canada, it’s either of Moraine Lake or Lake Louise.
+If you’ve seen anything online about Canada prior to visiting, it’s either been photos of Moraine Lake and/or Lake Louise.

 Moraine Lake is the bluest body of water I’ve ever seen + the way it’s positioned makes for the most unreal sunrise.
 The alpenglow from the rising sun completely lights up the Valley of the Ten Peaks which are the beautiful mountains backing the lake.
 These factors plus the beautiful hiking trails and Larch trees in the fall make Moraine Lake #1 on anyone’s Canada bucket list.